-Computers are the lifeblood of any business, which means every business needs to spend money to maintain them.
-Yet the cost involved to properly support your IT network can vary widely from one provider to another.
+Computers are the lifeblood of any modern business, no matter its size.
+That means every business must spend money to maintain its technology.
+Yet, the cost involved to properly support your IT network can vary greatly from one provider to another.

-Are you getting the best value for your budget with your IT support?
+Are you getting the best value for your budget with your IT support today?

 Comparing Managed IT Services and Break-Fix Plans

-When it comes to IT support, there two basic types of service plans that most IT companies offer.
+There are two basic types of service plans that most IT companies offer.
 The first is “Time and Materials” (known throughout the IT industry as “Break-Fix”).
-The second is “Managed IT Services.”
+The second—and often better value—is “Managed IT Services.”

 So which pricing model is best for your business?